unm-idi/vue-webpack-plugin/template/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# build demo (used to prepare for gitlab pages)
-npm run build --report
+npm run build:demo
 {{#unit}}

 # run unit tests